 September: Suicide Prevention Awareness Month

 Phone calls to suicide hotlines have skyrocketed.
 According to the Center for Disease Control, the number of people reporting thoughts of suicide has more than doubled from 4% in 2018 to 11% in June 2020.
 Even before the pandemic, suicide rates had been increasing over the past several years.
-In 2018, The National Center of Health Statistics reported that suicide was the tenth leading cause of death in the United States and the second leading cause of death in people ages 15-34.
+In 2018, The National Center for Health Statistics reported that suicide was the tenth leading cause of death in the United States and the second leading cause of death in people ages 15-34.
 And, while women attempt suicide three times more often than men, men are three times more likely to have a fatal outcome.

 Because the number of suicides and suicidal attempts continues to climb, the number of people affected by it has increased, as well.
 If you or someone you love needs support, please reach out.
 A trusted priest or your diocesan marriage and family life director can help you get started.